Landmark Inn: History

+It operated as a full-service hotel with 100 rooms until the 1970s, when it started falling apart.
+The hotel finally closed in 1982.
 Through the 1970s, the hotel fell into a severe state of disrepair.
 The deterioration of the building and a series of rapid name changes (including "Heritage House" in the mid-1970s and "Old Marquette Inn" in 1978) ultimately lead to its closure in 1982, after which it was considered abandoned.